last update 5.08.2022 (see below)

 the editorial approach and knowledge;

-Much of the material was published on CD-ROM in:
+Much of the material is published as free downloads of pdf-files on this

 Steen Clemmensen, Ordinary of Medieval Armorials,

 facsimile or redrawn.
-Off-prints of some papers are available on
+Off-prints of some papers are also available on

 Comments and questions are most welcome.
 Please remove the blank in the

 - Corrections and amendments to the armorials below.